Malaysia's CTOS signs 20 cornerstone investors for $290 mln IPO, including AIA -sources

 CTOS is expected to file its IPO prospectus by the end of this month, the sources added.

-CTOS, AIA, Aberdeen Standard and Eastspring did not immediately respond to requests for comment after working hours.
-Fidelity declined to comment.
+CTOS, AIA, Aberdeen Standard, Fidelity and Eastspring did not immediately respond to requests for comment after working hours.

 Reuters reported last month that the IPO had attracted commitments from foreign and local institutions early on in the process.